SFEley/crunch/README.markdown

 Crunch requires an EventMachine reactor loop to be running.
 If you are already writing an EM-driven application, or using Thin or another evented application server, great.
 EventMachine will already be running and Crunch will simply insert its own actions into the loop.
 If your architecture is asynchronous, you may wish to set the global option `Crunch.synchronous = false` so that you don't have to worry about when to use bang methods.
 (See the following sections.)

 Otherwise, if EM _isn't_ running, the first call to `Database.connect` will start the EM reactor in a separate thread.
-Any Crunch methods that talk to a MongoDB server (and several that don't) will automatically be run in that thread through the use of the `EventMachine.next_tick` method, with callbacks that set thread-safe attributes to indicate completion or state of readiness.
+Any Crunch methods that talk to a MongoDB server (and a few that don't) will run in that thread and set thread-safe attributes to indicate completion or state of readiness.
 Most of the _synchronous_ methods in Crunch simply call the asynchronous forms, then use monitors to sleep until the object's state says it's done.

 It sounds complicated, but from the end user side we've tried to keep it simple.
 This is the sanest way to build a library that has asynchronous components without forcing you to twist your entire application around the library.
 (As an aside, it's also why we didn't use Ruby 1.9 fibers instead of threads.
 It's just no good for an EM-agnostic library: to make it work properly, _your_ code would have to know when to yield or resume to the EM reactor's fiber, and then it starts to get ugly.)